Disclaimer: This post may contain affiliate links that help support the site.

 The humbuckers have been newly designed with Alnico 2 magnets for extra warmth and clarity.
 The single-coils have been upgraded with Alnico 5 magnets for extra bite, while still retaining that legendary Fender sparkle.
 These are the same type of magnets used on early Stratocasters from the 1950s, so you still get classic tones, but with a more modern flavor.

 The tuners on this guitar are pretty good die-cast machines.
 While these aren't locking tuners, they will keep your guitar tuned up well.
 As long as you keep the synthetic bone nut and string trees well-lubricated, the Player Stratocaster won't have any trouble staying in tune.
-Thanks to the upgraded tremolo bridge, tuning shouldn't be an issue!
+Thanks to the upgraded tremolo bridge, your guitar's tuning should be rock solid.

 Just like on most other Stratocasters, there is a single master volume knob and two tone knobs.
 However, unlike the older Standard Stratocasters, the Fender Player series has a bridge tone control!
 That means one tone knob controls the bridge pickup and another controls both the middle/neck positions.
 With the older Standard Strats, there were no tonal controls for the bridge pickup!
 Now, with the forward-thinking Player Series, you can get even more versatile sounds from your bridge and middle/neck pickups!